bencampa/ben_site/about.md

 permalink: /about/
 ---

-I am a computer science major at the University of Michigan.
+I am a computer science major and a Astronomy minor at the University of Michigan.
 GO BLUE!!!
+I'm orginally